E-commerce in Germany: a short guide for online sellers

 • Launched in 1995

-• Revenue of €3,359,600,000 EUR
+• Revenue of US$10.8 billion in 2023

-• A rare example of a 20th-Century retailer that has made a huge success of transitioning into the e-commerce space, the Otto company was initially incorporated in 1949.
+• A rare example of a 20th-century retailer that has made a huge success of transitioning into the e-commerce space, the Otto company was initially incorporated in 1949

 Zalando